WallaBee Tips & Strategies

 Learn how to get SMS notifications for tweets.

 - ItemBrowser automatically updates itself via the WallaBee API every 5 minutes.

 You can see what items look like within minutes of their official release.

 - Activity is probably the best place to find out where an item is dropping or if it is a store item.
-If it is a forage item and you are not near a spot keep an eye on the activity list to see if someone finds it at an alternative spot.
+If it is a forage item and you are not near a spot that has that category keep an eye on the activity list to see if someone finds it at an alternative category.

 - Keep an eye on the store.
 Sometimes even if an item is found via a forage, WallaBee will sometimes offer it in the store as well.

 - Friend other players.
-If your buddy finds #1 of a new item at a Service Spot, chances are you
+If your buddy finds #1 of a new item at a Service Category, chances are you

 can find one at a similar place near you.

 - Follow the @wallabeeapp team.
 (SEE: About WallaBee)